NetPayTeam/Netpayhostedpaymentgateway/README.md

 == Installation ==
 Easy steps to install the plugin:

-1. Requires cURL.
-Enable cURL if it is not enabled.
+1. Requires PHP Version almost 7.0 and greater.
-2. Requires Mcrypt library.
-If it is not enabled or installed, install Mcrypt library and enable.
+2. Requires Openssl library.
+If it is not enabled or installed, install Openssl library and enable.
 3. Upload `netPay-hosted-payment-gateway-for-wooCommerce` folder/directory to the `/wp-content/plugins/` directory.
 4. Activate the plugin through the 'Plugins' menu in WordPress.
 5. Go to WooCommerce => Settings